STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/hw03/hw03_dplyr_ggplot2.md

     1 Africa    Congo, Dem.
 Rep.      241.
     2 Asia      Kuwait             113523.

-We can better analyze spread of GDP per capita within continents by taking a look at 5-number summaries.
+To better assess distribution of GDP per capita within continents and analyze spread, we can take a look at 5-number summaries.
 Here we will construct a simplified version consisting of minimum, mean, median, maximum, and standard deviation values.

 ``` r
 gapminder %>%